 Solar Kiln Seasoning

 In this method, the heat of the sun is used to heat up Kiln.
-Some solar kilns have insulation to retain heat at night that there isn’t the sunlight.
-This process takes approximately twice longer than the method of kiln seasoning.
+Some solar kilns have insulation to retain heat at night when there isn’t sunlight.
+This process takes approximately twice longer as the method of kiln seasoning.

 Features of Seasoned Wood

 How to tell when the wood is seasoned?
 Here are some points that you can identify seasoned wood with the help of them.
 These include the appearance and traits of seasoned wood.
 If you want to use wood as firewood, knowing these will help you because burning greenwood can be dangerous.
 It creates a lot of smoke, creosote and will be hard to start the fire.

 In most cases, greenwood has refreshing colors, and the loss of moisture will opaque over time.
 Seasoned wood usually develops a faded gray color, after losing moisture.
 In the picture below, you can see the difference between greenwood and seasoned wood.

 In addition to color, deep cracks are another sign of seasoned wood.
 You may see cracks on dry pieces of seasoned wood which extend from the center of the log and reaches out towards the edges.
 But this is not a determining factor.